“WHAT THE HECK IS THAT?”

 The wider tire helps to spread your body weight over a greater area and lessens your footprint.
 As the old ads in Popular Mechanics for off-road motorcycles used to say: “lighter than a man’s footprint”.
 While I’m not making the same claim, the principle applies.
 You get wide enough and suddenly you are no longer digging into the ground as badly.

-One bike.
+One bicycle.
 Four seasons.
 For the rider who wants to be unstoppable.

 Stability And Comfort